 The student who emerges from the oral examinations (the Mündliche Prüfung) with the best record, as chosen by the examining committee, will be awarded the Douglas E. French Scholarship Prize of $2,500.
 Second and third highest scorers will receive the Kenneth Garschina Prize of $1,500 and $750 respectively.

-Mises University faculty are among the finest scholars of Austrian economics and libertarian political theory in the world, under the direction of Joseph Salerno of Pace University, Auburn University, and the Mises Institute.
+Mises University faculty are among the finest scholars of Austrian economics and libertarian political theory in the world, under the direction of Joseph Salerno of the Mises Institute, Pace University, and Auburn University.

 The Mises Institute, where sessions take place, is adjacent to Auburn University and near the heart of downtown Auburn.
 The Mises Campus features seminar rooms, an extensive special-collections library including the personal library of Murray Rothbard, a large archival center housing the papers of Mises, Rothbard and other great Austrian economists, bookstore, a discussion conservatory, an outdoor amphitheater, and study gardens.